Asabeneh/30-Days-Of-Python/numpy.md

 ```

 ### Creating boolean numpy arrays

 Creating a boolean a numpy array from list

 ```py
     numpy_bool_array = np.array([0, 1, -1, 0, 0], dtype=bool)
     print(numpy_bool_array) # array([False,  True,  True, False, False])
 ```

 ### Creating multidimensional array using numpy

-A numpy array may have one or multiple rors and columns
+A numpy array may have one or multiple rows and columns

 ```py
     two_dimensional_list = [[0,1,2], [3,4,5], [6,7,8]]